HypeCheck

 Cocos Nucifera Oil

-Dried coconut oil rich in saturated fats.
-Limited clinical evidence for most health claims made by marketers.
+Dried coconut oil rich in saturated fats and MCTs.
+Limited clinical evidence for most popular health claims.

 weak